 Clearly, with a big project such as this, living through it is a little hard but Mark is very grateful for Michael Nash efforts.
 The crew had worked around the clock, including weekends, to finish the project on the scheduled completion time which is mid-December.

 “Sonny and his people were fabulous,” Mark comments.
 “They did great work, got the project done on time, and were always very respectful of being in our home.”

 FUTURE REMODELING PLANS

-As part of this remodeling project, Charles and Mark had their sliding glass patio doors replaced with French doors, installed by Michael Nash.
-Eventually, they plan on adding a 20′ x 20′ family room where the patio stands, leaving more room for dining and entertaining directly off the kitchen.
+Charles and Mark also had their sliding glass patio doors replaced with French doors.
+They are also planning on adding a 20′ by 20′ family room where the patio stands, leaving more room for dining and entertaining directly off the kitchen.

 SELECTING THEIR CONTRACTOR

-Charles and Mark initially found Michael Nash through an advertisement in their local newspaper.
-Drawn to the company because it handles design, construction and interior decorating, they visited the Michael Nash website and reviewed the company’s work.
-Impressed with what they saw, they made an appointment, met with Sonny in their home and hired the firm.
+Charles and Mark found Michael Nash through an advertisement in their local newspaper.
+Because the company handles design, construction and interior decorating, they were drawn to it leading to visiting the Michael Nash website and reviewed the company’s work.
+Impressed with what they saw, they made an appointment, met with Sonny in their home and finally hired the firm.